axeltrance/RASPUNDERCONTROL/arduino/readme.md

 click OK button to save.

-Open the boards manager in the “Tools > Board” menu, now you should see an entry for "ATtiny", click on it and install.
+Open the boards manager in the “Tools > Board” menu, now you should see an entry for "ATtiny", click on it and install version 1.0.1

 Close the boards manager.
 Now you have an entry for ATtiny in the “Tools > Board” menu.